 I was recently headed to Starbucks.
 Shocker.
-My wife asked for a Cotton Candy Frappuccino.
+My wife asked for some fancy Butterbeer Frappuccino or the like.
 Another shocker.
 I complained, as per the usual.
 But, I ordered.

 The kind barista then told me, "Sir, we're out of 'x-type' of syrup.
 Would you like a refund or would you like us to make a different drink?"

 From the barista's view, I had two options: Option #1: Get a refund.
 Option #2: Order a different drink.

 All I had to do was think.
 I didn't think.
 I picked option #1.
 My wife ain't the barista in this story, brothers.
 If you're viewing from my wife's side, option #1 was NOT an option.

 I got my refund and came home with my coffee in hand.
 I said nothing and the day went on.

 Fast forward hours later when I texted my wife:

 Oh, by the way, they didn’t have some fancy syrup for your drink.
 I just got a refund.
 But I did order it, I promise.
 I can show you the refund receipt.